Generic selectors

 Course Info

-Duration of study: Including Cert HE in Qur’anic Arabic: (Essential) 4 years on a full-time basis or 7 years on a part-time basis.
+Duration of study: Including Qur’anic Arabic Course: (Essential) 4 years on a full-time basis or 7 years on a part-time basis.
 Including Arabic Foundation.
 (For those who can pass Arabic Foundation test.)
 3 years on a full-time basis or 5 years on a part-time basis.

 Fees 2024/25: UK/EU: £6,000 (scholarships are available)